Contains the active ingredient moxifloxacin (as hydrochloride monohydrate)

 The usual adult dosage for moxifloxacin tablets for most infections is one 400 mg tablet once daily for 5 to 10 days.
 However, some types of infections may require longer treatment.
 Your doctor will determine the duration of time that you take the tablets depending on the type of infection you have.

 You should not exceed the dose your doctor has prescribed for you.
-The risk of heart rhythm problems may increase with an increase of the dose.
+The risk of heart rhythm problems may increase with an increase in dose.

 How to take it